-The reference network for comparing the performance of IAB network is the network as defined in Table A.1.1-1, but without the IAB nodes.
+The reference network for comparing the performance of IAB network is the network as defined in Table A.1.1-1, but without the IAB-nodes.

 The following performance metrics should be considered in IAB evaluations:

-Area traffic capacity
+- Area traffic capacity

-Geometry
+- Geometry

-Per-link Geometry per hop level
+- Per-link Geometry per hop level

-Min(Geometry) of all links for a given UE route (access and one or more backhaul links) between a donor and UE
+- Min(Geometry) of all links for a given UE route (access and one or more backhaul links) between a donor and UE

-Resource utilization
+- Resource utilization

-Average RU over nodes per hop level for access traffic is reported
+- Average RU over nodes per hop level for access traffic is reported

-Average RU over nodes per hop level for backhaul traffic is reported
+- Average RU over nodes per hop level for backhaul traffic is reported

-User plane latency (from the donor to the access UE)
+- User plane latency (from the donor to the access UE)

-User perceived throughput (UPT) for bursty traffic: the unfinished bursts should be incorporated in the UPT calculation
+- User perceived throughput (UPT) for bursty traffic: the unfinished bursts should be incorporated in the UPT calculation

-UEs in outage (which is defined as when UEs with traffic to be served but no packets have been delivered to higher layers by the end of the simulation) are included in the CDF for UPT.
+- UEs in outage (which is defined as when UEs with traffic to be served but no packets have been delivered to higher layers by the end of the simulation) are included in the CDF for UPT.

-Distribution of minimum backhaul link RSRP of a given route between an IAB node and IAB donor
+- Distribution of minimum backhaul link RSRP of a given route between an IAB-node and IAB-donor

-Distribution of number of child IAB nodes per IAB node and per IAB donor
+- Distribution of number of child IAB-nodes per IAB-node and per IAB-donor

-Distribution of number of access UEs per IAB donor
+- Distribution of number of access UEs per IAB-donor

-Hop count distribution
+- Hop count distribution